amgarton47/CS62data-structures/Git/project/README.md

   If so, all you have to do is a *commit* and *push*.
 But if there are other changes to be reconciled, you may have to resolve them as you did above.

-* confirm that all of your work has now been checked in, and that you are fully up-to-date
+* confirm that all of your work has now been checked in, and that you are fully up-to-date, and then push these updates back to *github*.
   ```
   git status
   git log
+  git push
   ```

   The *status* command should show that you are up-to-date with respect to